 ◉ Vision: Anthocyanosides, which are found in bilberry fruits, may also help people who have trouble seeing.
 During World War II, British fighter pilots said that eating bilberry jam helped them see better at night.
 Studies, on the other hand, have shown mixed results.
 Anthocyanosides, which are found in bilberry, seem to help protect the retina and have made it a possible treatment for retinopathy, which is damage to the retina.
 Bilberry has also been shown to protect against cataracts, glaucoma, and macular degeneration.
 However, studies are lacking.

-Buy Bilberry Leaf from the health food store in the USA, Alive Herbals.
+Buy bilberry leaf from the health food store in the USA, Alive Herbals.

 Product Name | Bilberry Leaf. |